Topological Data Analysis in smart manufacturing: State of the art and futuredirections: Results

-The very recent work~\cite{munoz2023} address the problem of relying on expert knowledge and experience of machine operators.
+The recent work~\cite{munoz2023} addresses the problem of relying on expert knowledge and experience of machine operators.
 Turnovers on machinery require re-parameterization of the machines.
-However, these changes of parameters are often not done based on numerical evidence, but rather they are done by hand and the experience of the machine operator.
+However, these changes of parameters are based on the experience of the machine operator.
 This poses the drawback that this re-parameterization is only reproducible up to a certain degree and an operator needs to be trained for a long time in order to gain the required experience on the particular machine type.
-The authors of~\cite{munoz2023} propose a synergetic use of existing \gls{ml} tools to extract a reduced manifold from existing geometric designs of signed distance functions.
-Using interpolation techniques, the reduced manifolds are then used to generate new geometric designs by inferring missing information using clustering techniques.
-Their work heavily relies on \gls{ph} and Persistent Images.
-See~\cite{adams2017} for further details on Persistent Images.
+In their work, the authors propose a strategic synergistic use of existing \gls{ml} tools to extract a reduced manifold from existing geometric designs of signed distance functions.
+Using interpolation techniques, the reduced manifolds are used to generate new geometric designs by inferring missing information using clustering techniques.
+Their work heavily relies on \gls{ph} and \gls{pi}.

 Material flow optimization is the task of optimizing the schedule and the flow of material through a production system.
-This task involves transporting raw material from the depot to the production, transporting semi-finished products between the production lines, transferring finished products from the production to the depot back again.
+This task involves transporting raw material from the depot to the production, transporting semi-finished products between the production lines, and transferring finished products from the production to the depot back again.
 Given the complexity of the production systems, the optimization of the material flow is a challenging task, since all involved components have different capacities, changeover times, and other constraints.
-Having these constraints in mind, the optimization of the material flow is must be covered from a business perspective, as well as from a technical perspective.
+Having these constraints in mind, the optimization of the material flow must be covered from a business perspective, as well as from a technical perspective.
 The task of material flow optimization is a multi-objective optimization problem, where the objectives are to minimize the costs and the time of the material flow.
 A visual benchmark is proposed in~\cite{dassisti2017}.
 For this benchmark task, the material flow from depot to the production line is to be optimized as a multi-vehicle routing problem, with the data embodied as a point cloud in a multidimensional space.
 The evaluation is performed using \gls{ph}.